 We have limited operating history and the sales and income potential of our business and market is unproven.
-As of June 30, 2018, we had an accumulated deficit of \$18.4 million and have experienced net losses each year since our inception.
+As of September 30, 2018, we had an accumulated deficit of \$22.7 million and have experienced net losses each year since our inception.
 We anticipate that we will continue to incur net losses into the foreseeable future and will need to raise additional capital to continue.
-Our cash is not sufficient to fund our operations into the first quarter of 2019.
+Our cash is sufficient to fund our operations into the first quarter of 2019.
 These factors raise substantial doubt about our ability to continue as a going concern for the twelve months following the date of the filing of this Form 10-Q.

-Our plans include raising funds from outside investors and, as further discussed in Note 10 "Subsequent Events", through the potential sale of the assets of our subsidiary, WPCS International Suisan City, Inc. However, there is no assurance that outside funding will be available to us, outside funding will be obtained on favorable terms or will provide us with sufficient capital to meet our objectives.
+Our plans include raising funds from outside investors reduce annual operating and corporate over expenses, and through the potential sale of our subsidiary, WPCS International Suisan City, Inc. However, there is no assurance that outside funding will be available to us, outside funding will be obtained on favorable terms or will provide us with sufficient capital to meet our objectives.
 Our financial statements do not include any adjustments relating to the recoverability and classification of assets, carrying amounts or the amount and classification of liabilities that may be required should we be unable to continue as a going concern.
+Upon the potential sale of our subsidiary, WPCS, and in the event the transaction is consummated under its anticipated current terms, we would record a material impairment charge to our intangible assets and goodwill.

 Our future capital requirements and the period for which we expect our existing resources to support our operations may vary significantly from what we currently expect.
 Our monthly spending levels vary based on new and ongoing technology developments and corporate activities.
-The Company's cash is not sufficient to fund its operations into the first quarter of 2019.
+The Company's cash is sufficient to fund its operations into the first quarter of 2019.

 We have historically financed our activities through the sale of our equity securities (including convertible preferred stock) and the issuance of convertible notes.
 We will need to raise significant additional capital and we plan to continue to fund our current operations, and the associated losses from operations, through future issuances of debt and/or equity securities and potential collaborations or strategic partnerships with other entities.
-The capital raises from issuances of convertible debt and equity securities could result in additional dilution to our stockholders.
+The capital raises from issuances of convertible debt and equity securities could result in addition to our stockholders.
 In addition, to the extent we determine to incur additional indebtedness, our incurrence of additional debt could result in debt service obligations and operating and financing covenants that would restrict our operations.
 We can provide no assurance that financing will be available in the amounts we need or on terms acceptable to us, if at all.
 If we are not able to secure adequate additional working capital when it becomes needed, we may be required to make reductions in spending, extend payment terms with suppliers, liquidate assets where possible and/or suspend or curtail operations.
 Any of these actions could materially harm our business.